 A Massachusetts Criminal Lawyer if You Just Got Arrested in Massachusetts

 If you have just been arrested in Massachusetts and need to appear in court tomorrow call Massachusetts Criminal Attorney Patrick Donovan.
 Attorney Donovan’s phones are answered 24 hours a day and Mr. Donovan has one the quickest call back times in the industry.

 In Massachusetts you must appear in court the day after you have been arrested.
 The first time you have to go to court is for an arraignment.
 An arraignment is where you are formally charged with a crime.
 At the arraignment, the prosecutor can ask the judge to set a higher cash bail even if bail was already posted at the police station or jail.
 The prosecutor can also ask the judge to set pre-trial conditions of release like drug and alcohol free with testing, or a stay away order from a person or place.

-It is important to go to an arraignment with a Massachusetts Criminal Attorney because a lawyer can negotiate with the assistant district attorney or argue on your behalf to the judge.
-Sometimes having a lawyer speak to the prosecutor and telling your side of the story can influence the prosecutors decision to ask for bail.
-Often times a lawyer can help in convincing to prosecutor to ask for no bail or a bail by an agreement.
+It is important to go to an arraignment with a Massachusetts Criminal Attorney because a Massachusetts criminal lawyer can negotiate with the assistant district attorney or argue on your behalf to the judge.
+Oftentimes having a Massachusetts criminal attorney speak to the prosecutor and telling your side of the story can influence the prosecutors decision to ask for bail.
+Most times a lawyer can help in convincing to prosecutor to ask for no bail or a bail by an agreement.
 In cases that are not serious it is important to go to court with a lawyer.
 Courts and prosecutors like to resolve minor cases quickly and an experienced Massachusetts criminal attorney can help you resolve the case for the best possible result.
-If your attorney can resolve your case at the arraignment you would not have to go back to court.
+If your Massachusetts criminal attorney can resolve your case at the arraignment you would not have to go back to court.